-I’m the author of two novels, Elemental (2013, 2016, Australia; 2016, UK) and The Sinkings (2008); a collection of short fiction, Inherited (2011); and a work of narrative non-fiction, Kathleen O’Connor of Paris (2018).
+Dr Amanda Curtin is the author of two novels, Elemental (2013, Australia; 2016, UK) and The Sinkings (2008); a collection of short fiction, Inherited (2011); and a work of narrative non-fiction, Kathleen O’Connor of Paris (2018).
 She is currently working on a new novel, a work of historical fiction set in Ireland and gold-rush Perth and Coolgardie in the 1890s.

 Shortlisted for the 2014 WA Premier’s Book Awards (Fiction and People’s Choice categories) for Elemental.

 Funded residencies/fellowships: Varuna, the National Writers’ House (Australia); Sun Yat-sen University Writers Residency (China); Writers OMI (US); Tyrone Guthrie Centre (Ireland); Hawthornden (Scotland); Tasmanian Writers Centre (Australia).

 PhD in Writing; Accredited Editor (AE) with the Institute of Professional Editors